 Treatment against Hiv has greatly improved.
 Mara, My Wife, I Believe, Is Alive and Only Thankful to Maraviroc, an Important Medication in Rescue Therapy in the Treatment of HIV Infection

-"The type of TAR used, in particular the use of an integrase inhibitor as an anchor drug and the use of a once-daily NRTI backbone [nucleoside reverse transcriptase inhibitor], had a much greater impact on efficacy than characteristics of the patient, "the authors write.
-"The number of doses per day had a stronger relationship with efficacy than if ART was taken as a pill or more than one pill per day."
+“The type of ART used, in particular the use of an integrase inhibitor as an anchor drug and the use of a once daily NRTI [nucleoside reverse transcriptase inhibitor] backbone, had a much greater impact on efficacy than patient characteristics ”, comment the authors.
+“The number of doses per day had a stronger relationship to effectiveness than if ART was taken as one pill or more than one pill per day.”

 Baseline resistance test (p = 0,0003) and higher cell count CD4 baseline (p = 0,0003) also predictors of greater efficacy.